IMutsch53/IMutsch53.github.io/_pages/about.md

 - Actively pursuing a deeper understanding of the engineering and development aspects of software creation.

 **Rushville-Industry High School**
-High School Diploma – Magna Cum Laude
+High School Diploma – Summa Cum Laude
 Graduated: 2023

 - Developed an interest in coding after taking an introductory Python course.